 Avoidance of the survey vessel and/or other behavioural responses by marine mammals may be expected over a wide area (up to tens of kilometres).
-However, as described in Sections 3.2.3 and 5.2.1, marine mammals are not expected to be encountered frequently in the operational area given the location and timing of the survey programme.
-Furthermore, during the northern migration for pygmy blue whales (April and May), only one of the survey vessels will be operating in the shallower parts of the pygmy blue whale BIA and will be inshore of the main migratory routes (see Sections 3.2.3 and 5.2.1).
-As such, any avoidance behaviour would likely result in whales passing slightly further offshore, but still within the broad area of the BIA.
-Therefore, ecological implications are not expected to be significant as the area of avoidance (a few tens of kilometres from the acoustic sources) is small compared to the broad extent of the BIA (more than 100 km wide).
+However, as described in Sections 3.2.3 and 5.2.1, marine mammals are not expected to be encountered frequently in the operational area given the location and timing of the survey programme (refer to Table 5.1 for details on survey planning around humpback and blue whales migration periods).

+Due to the use of only one seismic vessel in the northern operational area during blue whale migration periods, the avoidance area will be further reduced.
+As the sound sources are expected to be inshore of the migration route, any avoidance would likely result in whales passing slightly further offshore, but still within the broader area of the BIA.
+The migratory route is therefore not considered to be constricted and should some minor displacement of individuals due to seismic source discharge occur from the seismic vessel, it would be limited to a minor shift in the path of some individuals to the west/ north-west, although still within the broader BIA.
+As a result any adjustment in blue whale movements is not expected to have significant ecological implications at an individual or population level as the area of avoidance (a few tens of kilometres from the acoustic source) is small compared to the broad extent of the BIA, with the operational area overlapping approximately 7% of the total area of the BIA.

 Given that a minimum separation distance of 40 km will be maintained between the Capreolus survey vessels and between these and any third party seismic vessel, a worst case situation of an animal being positioned equidistant from multiple seismic vessels was assessed in the EP.

-Drawing on the work of Salgado-Kent and McCauley 2014 (unpublished) and Sujatha 2010, the worst case cumulative received level for an animal exposed to multiple seismic courses was well below the level at which impacts to hearing in marine mammals and other fauna are known to occur.
+Drawing on the work of Salgado-Kent and McCauley 2014 (unpublished) and Sujatha 2010, the worst case cumulative received level for an animal exposed to multiple seismic sources was well below the level at which impacts to hearing in marine mammals and other fauna are known to occur.

 The main effect would be that individuals passing through the region may exhibit a wider area of avoidance as a result of the concurrent activities.
 This area of avoidance could potentially extend to a few tens of kilometres around each seismic source vessel and would not be significantly increased by the proximity of more than one source vessel at a minimum distance of 40 km.
 Given the absence of critical habitats such as feeding, breeding or resting areas in proximity to the operational area, such avoidance is not expected have long-term implications for either individuals or populations.